 Cr.
 Product – Calculator $100

-But, these credits and debits doesn’t match.
-This can be corrected by introducing another account referred as Gain (Loss) on the Disposition of Assets or like.
-A credit entry is treated as a Gain (such as Revenue) and a debit entry treated as a Loss (such as Expense).
+But, these credits and debits don’t match.
+It can be corrected by introducing another account referred to as Gain (Loss) on the Disposition of Assets or like.
+A credit entry is treated as a Gain (such as Revenue), and a debit entry treated as a Loss (such as Expense).
 For this case, a credit entry of $20 is illustrated below:

 Dr. Cash $80

 Dr. Accumulated Depreciation $40